GrowthTech2023/GhostMe/Team_manual.md

 This is an AI tool for content creators.
 The primary objective of the project is to develop an AI-powered tool that helps content creators to generate platform-specific captions and descriptions for their videos.
 The tool will utilize GPT-4, LangChain, and Descript's API for video transcription, and the generated captions will be tailored to meet the specific requirements of various social media platforms.

 Project Components
+0. The platform selection tabs will have icons representing each platform.
+Allow multiple selections so users can post to different platforms.

 1. Video Upload
 Content creators upload their video content to our platform.

 2. Video Transcription
 After a video is uploaded, the content of the video will be transcribed using Descript's API.
 The transcriptions provide necessary context to GPT-4 to generate relevant captions.
+The video upload section will have a drag and drop interface for simplicity.
+Show video thumbnail previews after uploading.

 3. User Prompt
 Content creators can add a prompt telling GPT-4 what they want the video to convey.
 The prompt could be something like: “write me captions in the voice of Steve Jobs about why the MacBook is the best computer in the world”.
+The prompt input can be a textarea that clearly explains its purpose to users.
+Make it optional.

 4. GPT-4 Caption Generation
 The user prompt along with the video transcription is sent to GPT-4.
 GPT-4 generates captions in response to the user's request.